Exceptional Education FAQ

 Can the IEP team or parents decide which staff people will work with a student eligible to receive special education?

 Placement decisions are made by a group of individuals that includes the parents and must be based on the child’s IEP.
-However, a placement decision is not the determination of a particular classroom within a school or the identification of particular teacher or school personnel who will provide services to the child.
+However, a placement decision is not the determination of a particular classroom within a school or the identification of a particular teacher or school personnel who will provide services to the child.

 Can a medical doctor prescribe an evaluation, an IEP, or determine services for a child with a disability?